smokephisticated/smokephisticated/pages/bongs/bongs.md

 <a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/glass-mini-beaker-bong.html"><img alt="Acrylic Bubble Base Water Pipe Colored" class="img-middle" src="/img/bongs/Glass-Mini-Beaker-Bong.png" /></a>

+Do you have to avoid having your pieces discovered?
+Or are you the adventurist type? **Well, good news:**
+Your hiding spots, backpack, and wallet will have no problems fitting the consolidable beaker bong.
-Your bag will always have room for this mini piece.
-This minture beaker bong measures out to a tiny 10.5 cm; about
+This minture beaker bong measures out to a tiny 10.5 cm (roughly hand-pipe sized), but makes sure not to sacrifice size for effectiveness..
+Just avoid purchasing if you have any hanging facial hair; yes, it's that small..

-Borosilicate glass
-Beaker base
-Glass bowl with attached downstem
-Carb hole
-This clear borosilicate glass mini bong with beaker base measures only 10.5 cm (4.1 inches) in height, making it the perfect equipment for a quick hit on the go.
-It’s small in size but perfectly proportioned, and you smoke it like a regular bong even though it is not much bigger than a hand pipe.
-It even has a carb hole on the back of the tube.

-This mini beaker comes complete with a glass bowl with attached glass chillum downstem, that is kept in place with a rubber grommet.
+This bong is made from borosilicate glass, and features a beaker base for surface stability, a carb hole for clearing, and a glass bowl with an attached downstem.